 If you’ve spent any time using complex software, you’ve probably had help from web-based tutorials.
-Despite being community-created content, web tutorials serve as the de-facto source of help for many users for many applications.
+Though they are community-created content, web tutorials serve as the de-facto source of help for many users of these applications.

 We analyzed user comments posted on popular tutorials for Word, Photoshop, and Excel to understand: